Held Paxton Gloves Review: Safe for City Sorties?

 Do the Paxtons have any smart device compatibility?

-No, these gloves do not feature conductive fingertip materials for touchscreen use.
+No, they do not feature conductive fingertip materials for touchscreen use.
 You’d need to remove them to access phones.

 Can the wrist closure be adjusted for different arm thicknesses?